Director of Graduate Studies

 cbolzend [at] uci [dot] edu

 The bulk of my research stands at the intersection of political sociology and the sociology of gender, framing gender as a fundamental basis of inequality and source of societal change.
-However, I am also interested in studying multiple dimensions of stratification and inequality, with more recent work exploring gender and race in the U.S., and patterns of inequality in sub-Saharan African nations.
+I enjoy exploring these issues through a variety of substantive topics and with diverse methodologies.
 Generally, my work may be characterized along three main lines: 1) The importance of gender equality for welfare state spending and development; 2) Changing notions of citizenship, political participation and gender inequality; 3) Family as a site of inequality according to gender, race, political rights, and sexual orientation.
 My work has been published in a variety of outlets including Social Forces, Gender & Society, Social Politics, the European Sociological Review, the British Journal of Sociology, Social Science Quarterly, and Sociological Perspectives.

 My coauthored book Counted Out: Same Sex Relations and Americans’ Definitions of Family has won book awards from the American Sociological Association, the Midwest Sociological Society and the North Central Sociological Association.
 Our findings have also been covered in a variety of news outlets including Newsweek, The New York Times, ABC News, MSNBC, and C-SPAN.
 It is now available in paperback, and related work is featured in a chapter in Families As They Really Are, 2nd Ed.